List of express bus routes in New York City

 The Metropolitan Transportation Authority (MTA) operates 80 express bus routes in New York City, United States.
-Generally, express routes operated by MTA Bus Company are assigned multi-borough (BM, BxM, QM, SIM) prefixes.
-Exceptions to this rule are 7 Brooklyn and Queens express routes operated by MTA New York City Transit.
-Those routes use an X prefix.
+All express routes are assigned multi-borough (BM, BxM, QM, SIM) prefixes, except four routes operated by New York City Transit in Brooklyn, which are prefixed with the letter X.

-The unidirectional fare, payable with MetroCard or OMNY, a contactless payment system which will replace the Metrocard by 2023, is $6.75.
+The unidirectional fare, payable with MetroCard or OMNY, a contactless payment system, is $7.
 Discount fare media is available.
-Except for the ad hoc X80 service, coins are not accepted on express buses; only a MetroCard (for now) or OMNY is accepted.
+Except for the ad-hoc X80 service, coins are not accepted on express buses.